gravitational/workshop/k8sprod.md

 ... and anti-patterns.

 We are going to explore helpful techniques to improve resiliency and high availability of Kubernetes deployments and will take a look at some common mistakes to avoid when working with Docker and Kubernetes.

 ## Installation

 First, follow [installation instructions](README.md#installation)

-### Anti-Pattern: Mixing build environment and runtime environment
+### Anti-Pattern: Mixing Build And Runtime

+The first common anti-pattern when working with Docker images, or more specifically, when writing Dockerfiles for your own images, is mixing build and runtime environments in the same image.

-Let's take a look at this dockerfile:
+Let's take consider this Dockerfile:

 ```Dockerfile
 FROM ubuntu:14.04